thekoushikdurgas/appointmentbackend/docs/api/apollo.md

 **Query Parameters:**

+**This endpoint accepts the same request body and query parameters as `/api/v2/apollo/contacts/count` endpoint, plus an additional parameter:**

 - `include_company_name` (string, optional): Include contacts whose company name matches this value (case-insensitive substring match).
 Supports comma-separated values for OR logic.
 - `exclude_company_name` (array of strings, optional): Exclude contacts whose company name matches any provided value (case-insensitive).
 Can be provided multiple times or as comma-separated values.
 - `limit` (integer, optional): Maximum number of UUIDs to return. **If not provided, returns all matching UUIDs (unlimited).** When provided, limits results to the specified number.